mgreenberry/Waste-Not-Want-Not/README.md

 This blueprint was then used to design the navigation and call-out buttons featured in the website.

 [Back to content](#table-of-contents)

+### Structure

+I have used [Materialize](https://materializecss.com/) to create the overall structure for my website.
+Materialize is similar to Bootstrap in that it provides templates for items such as navigation, buttons, and structure The reason I choose Materiaize was mainly due to the various features they offer like a datepicker for the forms and card/modal elements

 ## Wireframes
 I used Balsamiq to create my wireframes.
 I chose to do a mobile version first with the pages I wanted and then create a desktop version after.
 I did this as this was going to be the way I designed my website, mobile first.

-As I wanted to include this on all formats and devices I created my wireframes again for all pages and added the following to show mobile, tablet and desktop:
+As I wanted to include this on all formats and devices I created my wireframes again for all pages and added the following to show mobile, tablet and desktop designs:

-## Structure

-I have used [Materialize](https://materializecss.com/) to create the overall structure for my website.
-Materialize is similar to Bootstrap in that it provides templates for items such as navigation, buttons, and structure The reason I choose Materiaize was mainly due to the various features they offer like a datepicker for the forms and card/modal elements

 **Mobile**
 * [Mobile](static/images/mobile.pdf)